DiXiT-eu/Digital-Scholarly-EditionsGR-workshop/session09/exerciseRoma.md

 That's all!
 Now you can Save the Customization and generate the Schema, as you did in the previous exercise.

-You can test your schema on the poem you encoded in the very beginning of this workshop (also available at <https://github.com/DiXiT-eu/Digital-Scholarly-EditionsGR-workshop/blob/master/xml/poems_txt/karyotakis_soneto.xml.zip> Download the zip version and unzip it before using).
+You can test your schema on the poem you encoded in the very beginning of this workshop (also available at <https://github.com/DiXiT-eu/Digital-Scholarly-EditionsGR-workshop/blob/master/results/poem/karyotakis_soneto.xml>).

 ---